MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/add-users/restore-user.md

 3. Follow the prompts to set their password, and then choose **Restore**.

-4. If the user is successfully restored, click **Send email and close**.
+4. If the user is successfully restored, select **Send email and close**.
 If you encounter a name conflict or proxy address conflict, see the instructions below for how to restore those accounts.

 After you've restored a user, make sure you notify them that their password changed and you follow up with them.